MartinTheDoge/fdet-run-test/README.md

 - CUDA-enabled device (if you have AMD graphics card see https://github.com/RadeonOpenCompute/ROCm)

 ## First time use
 Run a file called "server_run.bat" in main.
 This script run django server, FAST API server and installs + builds npm.
 After both of the servers successfully loading, go into backend/example.py.
 You should see this code:

+import requests

+text = "Your sentence here"

+req = requests.get("http://127.0.0.1:8002/backend/eval_debug", params={"text":text}).json()

+print(req)

 ## Text benchmark and its values